 PI: Serge Brochu (Institut universitaire sur les dépendances, QC)

-Leadership Group: Carole Morissette & Pascale Leclerc (Santé publique de Montréal, QC); Dan Werb (St. Michael’s Hospital, ON); Em Pijl (University of Lethbridge, AB); Jean-Sébastien Fallu (Université de Montréal, QC); Karen McCrae & Ken Tupper (BCCSU, BC); Nazlee Maghsoudi (International Centre for Science in Drug Policy, ON)
+Leadership Group: Carole Morissette & Pascale Leclerc (Santé publique de Montréal, QC); Dan Werb (St. Michael’s Hospital, ON); Em Pijl (University of Manitoba, MB); Jean-Sébastien Fallu (Université de Montréal, QC); Karen McCrae & Priya Patel (BCCSU, BC); Nazlee Maghsoudi (Centre on Drug Policy Evaluation, ON); Shelby Young (Indigo Harm Reduction Services, AB); Bryce Koch (Project Safe Audience, MB); Jorge Flores-Arranda (Institut universitaire sur les dépendances, QC)

 The purpose of this thematic area is to facilitate the implementation and delivery of drug checking programs.
 This project is composed of five sub-projects.